rafaelpadilla/TCF-LMO/results/Results.md

 # Results

+Here you can find the frame-level and object level results.

-Here you can find videos and frames of the testing set output by our network, as well as the individual results for each video of the testing set.
+If you want to evaluate our results using other metrics, you can also download the videos and frames output by our network.

 ## Videos